I read this book as part of a blog tour for Rachel’s Random Resources and was glad I did.

 The characterisation is strong (I think Leyoch was my favourite), the world-building is very able and the story is well-paced.
 There are a few typos / proofreading errors ( as a proofreader / copy editor, myself, I find these pretty glaring), however, no proofreader will catch every single one and most readers will simply accept these and move on.
 The country being named Paltria did bother me at first, due to the ‘paltry’ sound (I am unsure if that was deliberate and can only assume from Rogerson’s competence otherwise that it was) but that was the only real qualm I had, which is refreshing.
 The story is essentially told in two halves – from the present in a third-person narrative and the past in a first-person narrative – switching effortlessly between the two and providing a reliable structure for both reader and author to be guided by.

-Rogerson has written another couple of novels before this book, called ‘The Silent Sea Chronicles’ (books one and two), and based on ‘Visions of Zarua’, I would be only too happy to read those, as well.
+Rogerson has written another couple of novels since this book, called ‘The Silent Sea Chronicles’ (books one and two), and based on ‘Visions of Zarua’, I would be only too happy to read those, as well.
 In fact, she seems to have a pretty impressive output.

 Overall, I would give it a very satisfactory 4* – and look forward to hearing more from this author.

 Two wizards, 350 years apart.
 Can they save the realm of Paltria from Zarua’s dark past?

 An ancient darkness haunts the realm of Paltria.

 Apprentice wizard Paddren is plagued by visions of a city on the brink of annihilation.
 When his master dies in mysterious circumstances, the Royal Order of Wizards refuses to investigate.

 Helped by his childhood friend, the skilled tracker Varnia, and her lover Leyoch, Paddren vows to find the killer.